 Washington University has various policies and procedures that govern our faculty, staff and students.
-Highlighted below are several key policies of the university, with which you should be familiar.
-Web links to key policies and procedures are available on the University Registrar's website and on the university's Compliance and Policies page.
+Highlighted below are several key policies of the university.
+Web links to key policies and procedures are available on the Office of the University Registrar website and on the university's Compliance and Policies page.
 Please note that the policies identified on these websites and in this Bulletin do not represent an entire repository of university policies, as schools, offices and departments may implement policies that are not listed.
 In addition, policies may be amended throughout the year.

 Nondiscrimination Statement | Student Health | Student Conduct | Undergraduate Student Academic Integrity Policy | Graduate Student Academic Integrity Policies | Statement of Intent to Graduate | Student Academic Records and Transcripts

-For more information or to report a violation under either the Policy on Discrimination and Discriminatory Harassment or the Sexual Harassment policy, please contact:
+For more information or to report a violation under the Policy on Discrimination and Harassment, please contact:

 Discrimination and Harassment Response Coordinators